 - Preheat oven to 325 degrees.
-Spray or line an 8x8 baking pan with cooking spray or line with parchment paper and set aside.
+Spray 8x8 baking pan with cooking spray or line with parchment paper and set aside.

 - Place graham crackers in a food processer and process until you have small crumbs.
 Add in the melted butter and sugar, stir to fully combine.
 Press mixture firmly into the bottom of the 8x8 pan and bake for 10 minutes.
 Set aside to cool.

 - For the filling, use a handheld mixer or stand mixer to blend the cream cheese until smooth.
 Add in one egg at a time, mix thoroughly after each one.
 Mix in the sugar, lemon juice, and lemon zest making sure to mix well after each ingredient.

 - For the raspberry swirl, place the raspberries and sugar in a blender and blend until smooth.
 At this point you can strain the mixture to remove the seeds if you would like.